aelike/aelike/README.md

 ## Things I am working on:
 - Canvas and Google Calendar integration
+- Bringing full frontend functionality for one of the projects I've worked on, moving past Swing and utilizing a more modern framework.
 - A network/gmail visualizer (Nodeify)
 - A trading bot